-Watch My Domains SED v4 is getting another update which includes a new monitoring module.
+Watch My Domains SED v4 is getting another update has been updated to include a new monitoring module.
 Other additions include additional themes, ability to update the application using the command-line tool even when installed into non-standard folders, etc.

 Here are some screen-shots of the new module.